 - Bodyguard Crush: Implied with Saskia.
 "Bodyguard" is a little bit of a stretch, though.
 He's closer to being an agent.

 - Bodyguarding a Badass: Saskia can kick plenty of ass, but that doesn't stop Iorveth using his skills to defend her.

 - Cultured Badass: Plays a flute and recites poetry.

 - Dark and Troubled Past: Alluded to on several occasions (the Hydra Valley), though it's kinda in the job description.

 - Defrosting Ice Queen: Iorveth mellows out a lot throughout the second game, at least towards Geralt.
-Culminates in a Heartwarming Moment when, once they meet again after Geralt defeats the dragon, the usually grumpy Iorveth greets his friend with a friendly pat on the shoulder and a smile (arguably the first time he smiled genuinely in the entire game).
+Once they meet again after Geralt defeats the dragon, the usually grumpy Iorveth greets his friend with a friendly pat on the shoulder and a smile (arguably the first time he smiled genuinely in the entire game).

 - Escape Artist: He got out of every trap the Temerian special forces (and Roche personally) set for him.

 - Expy: Even though based on a rarely-mentioned character from the books, he looks and acts a lot like Isengrim Faoiltiarna, another prominent Scoia'tael.